 Optimizing economic opportunity in our hemisphere remains the best bulwark against insecurity, illicit activities, and violence.
 The United States’ renewed interest in promoting commercial investment and opportunities are positive signs that real progress can be made in this vital region.

-Vicki Assevero is the senior Caribbean fellow at the Adrienne Arsht Latin America Center.
+Vicki Assevero is a former senior Caribbean fellow at the Adrienne Arsht Latin America Center.